magepages/mpdocs/docs/better-popup/index.md

     * After the number of seconds configured since loading the page, the popup will appear
     * If you choose this configuration and select to show **Show Float Button**, the popup will display after loading the page x seconds and then, this button will also display.

-  * **When the popup appear? = After scroll down x%**: The popup will appear when scrolling the page down x% configured
+  * **When the popup appears = After scrolling down X% of page**: The popup will appear when scrolling the page down x% configured

   ![after scroll down x%](https://i.imgur.com/afgzM4h.png)